Patient professional reference

 - Another recognised factor includes pesticide exposure.

-- Small-scale studies have suggested that patients born in the spring have a higher incidence of PD.
+- Small-scale studies have suggested that patients born in the spring have a higher incidence of Parkinson's disease.

 Onset is insidious with peak age of onset at 55-65 years.
 It commonly presents with impairment of dexterity or, less commonly, with a slight dragging of one foot.
 A fixed facial expression is characteristic with infrequent blinking.
 There may also be saliva drooling from the mouth, often due to impaired swallowing, and a quiet voice.